The abbreviation F.D.M. – fat content of the cheese

 This information is a reference information on each cheese.

-The dry matter refers to that portion of the cheese that remains after removal of the water contained.
+The dry The dry matter refers to that portion of the cheese that remains after removal of the water contained.
+The more water is removed from the cheese, the lower its dry matter and vice versa. refers to that portion of the cheese that remains after removal of the water contained.
 The more water is removed from the cheese, the lower its dry matter and vice versa.

 Thus, the F.D.M. value related to dry matter, also depending on the water content of the cheese.
 The higher the water content (the more watery the cheese) the less dry matter and the less fat the cheese contains.

 It is therefore difficult to use only the F.D.M. value comparisons within the cheeses.
-Because a dry cheese, such as hard cheese, has a lower water content or a higher dry matter content than, for example, cream cheese.
+Because a dry cheese, such as The Vorarlberger Bergkäse (mountain cheese) is a regional cheese specialty from the Austrian province Vorarlberg., has a lower water content or a higher dry matter content than, for example, cream cheese.